readthedocs/ethicalads.io/content/pages/learning-hub/surveillance-advertising.md

 Showing the right ad is critical to good performance and as an advertiser you want to make sure your ad is shown to a relevant audience.
 As an ad network or publisher, a better ad results in more clicks, more interaction, and importantly more money.
 To ensure that the best-performing ads are shown to the right folks, ad networks build profiles of users.
-In the advertising industry, building a profile of users to target ads is called **behavioral targeting**.
+In the advertising industry, building a profile of users to target ads is called *behavioral targeting* or *personalized advertising*.

 To build these profiles,
 most advertising networks create a database of user data in order to show the right ad.